-Make sure you take note of these things!
+Before you rent, make sure you take note of these things!

-Make sure you take note of these things!
+Before you rent, make sure you take note of these things!

 We can give you advice on any tenancy or housing situation.
 If you are experiencing problems we can communicate with your landlord or real estate agent, explain the law to them and if necessary contact the Office of Fair Trading or take action in the NSW Civil and Administrative Tribunal (NCAT).

 You'll be a tenant if you rent residential premises (a house or apartment) either exclusively or together with others (called 'co-tenants').
 In shared accommodation, you are a tenant if you rent a space (a room) and you have exclusive control over it.
 This includes situations where you are renting directly from an owner-occupier, or from a person (called a 'head-tenant') who is renting the whole premises and subletting a room to you (making you a 'sub-tenant').

 When you are a tenant, nobody can enter the area you rent without your permission.
 You can also access all the other common areas of the property (kitchen/laundry etc).
 Your rights are found in the Residential Tenancies Act 2010 (NSW).

 If you do not have exclusive control and possession of the space you are renting then you might be considered a boarder or a lodger and the following information isn't applicable.
 Students living in UNSW Colleges and other UNSW-owned accommodation are generally not considered tenants.

 For more information to decide, have a look at this fact sheet.

 This information does not apply to students living in homestay accommodation either.

 Having trouble paying your rent?
 Singles with no children can receive up to $137.20 in Rent Assistance through Centrelink.